PennTURBO/Turbo-Documentation/drivetrain.md

 Note that there is no guarantee that any .jar file in the precompiled folder contains the most up-to-date version of the code.
 You should check the date in the name of the .jar file to determine how recent it is compared to the latest commit in this repository.
 Additionally, you can make your own .jar file from the latest version of the code by running the command 'assembly' in the SBT console.

 An example command you could issue to call a process in the .jar file would be "java -cp drivetrainXXXXXXXX.jar edu.upenn.turbo.DrivetrainDriver all .51 .51".
 To call benchmarking, use "java -cp drivetrainXXXXXXXX.jar edu.upenn.turbo.DrivetrainDriver benchmark".
 The "run" command is not necessary to include when using a .jar file.

+###### Running Tests

+Drivetrain includes a suite of unit tests which tests most of the program's functionality.
+To run these tests, enter "test" in the SBT console or call a specific test class using "test-only edu.upenn.turbo.{desired test class name}"